luxedo/pong-almost-from-scratch/README.md

 The canvas is created in the `javascript`.

-I'll be using an ancient post from [Arthur Schreiber ](http://nokarma.org/2011/02/02/javascript-game-development-the-game-loop/index.html) as our base for the gameloop and keyboard input.
+I'll be using an ancient post from [Arthur Schreiber ](http://nokarma.org/2011/02/02/javascript-game-development-the-game-loop/index.html) as a base for the gameloop and keyboard input.
 ```javascript
 "use strict"
 let Game = {